For radical action on climate change, look to museums

 Several of the proposals did just that.
 Weathering With Us, submitted by Singapore-based architects Isabella Ong and Tan Wen Jun, imagines a new kind of contemplative museum space where climate action is materialized in the very structure and experience of the building.

-Their dreamlike concept – a huge floating barge situated where the equator intersects with the prime meridian at 0′ latitude and 0′ longitude – takes the form of a mandala sand sculpture made of olivine, a material which naturally pulls carbon dioxide from the atmosphere and redeposits it as carbon in the skeletons of marine creatures and shells in the ocean.
+Their dreamlike concept—a huge floating barge situated where the equator intersects with the prime meridian at 0′ latitude and 0′ longitude—takes the form of a mandala sand sculpture made of olivine, a material which naturally pulls carbon dioxide from the atmosphere and redeposits it as carbon in the skeletons of marine creatures and shells in the ocean.

 Our collective understanding of climate change is often represented by a doomsday clock.
 The museum put forward by Weathering With Us asks what would happen if “we have a shared emblem that functions not as a harbinger of doom, but of healing?”